 - In order to "ensure tangible economic benefits flow directly to program participants," Illinois Solar for All Approved Vendors must also verify that there are no up-front payments for residential distributed generation program participants and no up-front subscription fees for community solar projects (with the exception of nominal fees to purchase shares in community solar projects organized as cooperative).
-Illinois Solar for All Approved Vendors must also provide documentation to both the program participant(s), and to the Program Administrator explaining how the project or community solar subscription will result in a cash-flow positive experience for the participant(s) (including an estimate of the monthly savings) and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar system through avoided usage or net metering credits.557 - For distributed generation projects, a site suitability report is required to ensure that projects are being installed on properties that will not need substantial structural, roofing or electrical repairs.
+Illinois Solar for All Approved Vendors must also provide documentation to both the program participant(s), and to the Program Administrator explaining how the project or community solar subscription will result in a cash-flow positive experience for the participant(s) (including an estimate of the monthly savings) and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar system through avoided usage or net metering credits.567 - For distributed generation projects, a site suitability report is required to ensure that projects are being installed on properties that will not need substantial structural, roofing or electrical repairs.
 If repairs are needed, the Illinois Solar for All Approved Vendor must identify the plan for the repairs and how they will be paid for, ensuring that such costs do not place an unsustainable financial burden on the participant.
 While the site suitability report does not need to be completed prior to the program participant entering into a contract with the Illinois Solar for All Approved Vendor (or their sub-contracted installer), if the site suitability report indicates that the project is not viable, the contract must contain a no-cost cancellation provision. - Illinois Solar for All Approved Vendors (or their Designees) are required to provide standard disclosures of all costs to program participants.
-Under the Initial and First Revised Plans, the subscriber's income through one of the methods described in this Plan, the Agency recognizes that some potential subscribers would prefer to have their income verified independently of their community solar subscription.
+Under the Initial and First Revised Plans, the

+566 While generally the Agency would expect the Illinois Solar for All Approved Vendor to verify a potential low-income community solar subscriber's income through one of the methods described in this Plan, the Agency recognizes that some potential subscribers would prefer to have their income verified independently of their community solar subscription.
 In such cases, a potential subscriber may request income verification directly through the Program Administrator, and if approved, that verification would remain valid for six months.
 The Program Administrator would provide the potential subscriber with a verification letter that could be provided to the Approved Vendor.